-- New Monthly payments.
+- New monthly payments.
 With your new interest rate, your monthly payments should be lower.
-However, making a lower monthly payment for a long-term loan isn’t always your best option.
+However, making a lower monthly payment for a longer-term loan isn’t always your best option.
 It ultimately might cost you more.
 Be sure to consider the length of the repayment period and interest rate to determine the full cost of the loan.

-When people begin talking about debt consolidation programs, they immediately assume that means finding a company that offers debt counseling, debt management, debt settlement, and similar programs.
+When people begin talking about debt consolidation programs, they assume that means finding a company that offers debt counseling, management and settlement programs.

-- Secured Loan.
-Available through your lender, a secured loan (like a Home Equity Line of Credit) requires you to provide collateral, generally in the form of a home or car, and have a high credit score.
+- Secured loan.
+Available through your lender, a secured loan (such as a home equity line of credit) requires you to provide collateral, generally in the form of a home or car, and have a high credit score.
 There may be costs associated with this type of loan, such as origination fees.
 However, the interest rate is among the best.

-- Unsecured Loan.
+- Unsecured loan.
 Many banks, credit unions, and other financial institutions offer unsecured, high-interest loans that require no collateral.
-One of the most familiar is a credit card.
 However, unsecured loans are generally available only to individuals with a solid income and a higher-than-average credit score.

 Other types of debt consolidation options include:

-- Balance Transfer Loan.
+- Balance transfer loan.
 A popular form of debt consolidation using an unsecured loan is credit card balance transfers that allow you to consolidate other credit card debts into one.
-In many cases, a transfer balance offers an introductory period with zero interest for anywhere from six to twelve months.
+In many cases, a transfer balance offers an introductory period with 0% interest for six to 12 months.

 Finally, there are also debt consolidation programs offered by debt settlement companies.
 This type of debt consolidation program offers borrowers:

-- Debt Consolidation Services.
-Services available to you include credit counseling, budget development, financial education, debt management, debt consolidation, and debt settlement.
+- Debt consolidation services.
+These include credit counseling, budget development, financial education, debt management, debt consolidation and debt settlement.